EASYFUN: Interview

 EF: Right!
 Have you seen The History Boys?

-EF: It’s an English play; there’s a really nice thing which is when you’re reading a poem and you really connect with it, the hand of history reaching over the generations and touching yours, that moment of connection.
+EF: It’s an English play.
+There’s a really nice thing which is when you’re reading a poem and you really connect with it, the hand of history reaching over the generations and touching yours, that moment of connection.
 I feel that way a lot about pop music.

 EF: It’s really beautiful and the fact that you guys have got PC Music and you’re hearing Stravinsky and all these things, and the Glass, we fucking love that stuff.
 It’s really cool that that conversation is already taking place over music.
 I’m very inspired by that, because I’m very inarticulate, to be honest.
 It’s a really amazing thing… that’s why you do it, to communicate.
 To say something about the world.
 It’s very ideological.
 I don’t mean that in a kind of radical way, I mean it in a very positive way.
 You have things you want to express about oneself, then you put it into music and you hope other people connect.